umutkeremzengin/DSA210_PROJECT/README.md

 # Motivation:

 Physical activity and digital habits are integral parts of modern life, often influencing each other.
-With the increasing use of social media platforms like Instagram, understanding how screen time affects daily movement is important for promoting a balanced lifestyle.
-This project aims to explore the relationship between my daily step count and Instagram activity.
+With the increasing use of social media platforms like Instagram and Tiktok, understanding how screen time affects daily movement is important for promoting a balanced lifestyle.
+This project aims to explore the relationship between my daily step count vs Instagram and Tiktok activity.
 Are they negatively correlated, positively correlated, or unrelated?
 By analyzing this relationship, I hope to gain insights into how my social media usage impacts my physical activity and vice versa.

 # Data Source